 Cabernet Sauvignon

 This world-famous red grape tends to have the most tannin and body of our red wines, and so it pairs best with richer, savory dishes that aren’t spicy (remember that big tannins and spiciness don’t mix).
-The typical flavors in Cabernet — blackberry, black currant, black cherry, and dried herbs — make a particularly great match with thyme, fennel, rosemary, bay leaf, basil, dried mint, and cinnamon.
+The typical flavors in Cabernet Sauvignon— blackberry, black currant, black cherry, and dried herbs — make a particularly great match with thyme, fennel, rosemary, bay leaf, basil, dried mint, and cinnamon.

 Our Bonterra Cabernet Sauvignon is on the bolder side of medium-bodied red wine, with approachable tannins, balanced acidity, and juicy notes of blackberry and blackcurrant at the center.
 This makes it a versatile partner for food, playing well with herb-roasted chicken, slowly braised or caramelized vegetables, rich legume stews, and most grilled meats and veggies with a moderate amount of fat.
 Try it with a Persian khoresh to experience Cabernet’s affinity for herbs.